A review of mechanistic and data-driven models of terrorism and radicalization: Terrorist events as self-exciting processes

-As for why terrorist activities exhibit self-exciting characteristics, some believe the reason is economic, as it may be more efficient in terms of costs and benefits to strike as many times as possible before any window of opportunity closes \cite{END05,BER07}.
+As for why terrorist activities exhibit self-exciting characteristics, some believe the reason is economic, as it may be more efficient in terms of costs and benefits to strike as many times as possible before any window of opportunity closes \cite{END05, BER07}.
 Others point to copy-cat behaviors, as terrorists in the same organization or like-minded extremists tend to learn from each other.
 A positive-feedback may thus be generated through imitation, so that a single act can give rise to a cascade of events \cite{CLA12}.
 The relationship between the harboring of radical beliefs and the execution of terrorist attacks may be also addressed using hidden Markov models, where radical opinions can be regarded as a hidden layer of latent states, from which terrorist attacks manifest as observables \cite{PET12,RAG13}.
-Regardless of the underlying reason, counter-terrorism intelligence may exploit the non-uniform likelihood of terrorist attacks to optimally allocate resources.
+Regardless of the underlying reason, counter-terrorism intelligence may exploit the non-uniform likelihood of terrorist attacks to strategically time possible interventions and allocation of resources.